swarmlab-hybrid/swarmlab-hybrid/README.md

 - Create your own labs
 - open source barebone -> <b>Share them with your friends</b>

+### In any case students can:
+- join the created labrooms according to their interrests
+- run the evailable labs at will
+- create their own rooms for exercising

 ## IMPORTANT
 :exclamation: If you wish to use the service in Hybrid mode, that is if you want to share, download or perform other activites on the cloud you will need a <b>KEY</b>.
 Read installation instructions to learn how to do that.